waifu-core/waifu-core/doc/tracing.md

 ## Listing available tracepoints

-Multiple tools can list the available tracepoints in a `bitnetd` binary with USDT support.
+Multiple tools can list the available tracepoints in a `waifud` binary with USDT support.

 ### GDB - GNU Project Debugger